 Coming from Battersea Dogs Home as a very boisterous stray, it was through Bertie that I gained my qualifications to be a trainer and the experience of working with him gave me lots of new skills.

 He continued to surprise and delight me when he learnt something new or visited a new place.
 He was proof that you really can teach an old dog new tricks.
-Bertie is qualified to Kennel Club Good Citizen Silver level and is very much missed.
+Bertie was qualified to Kennel Club Good Citizen Silver level.
+Sadly he passed away in April 2017 at the grand old age of 15 years old and is very much missed.

 Edie came to us from Bedlington Terrier Rescue and from day one fitted in so well at home and in the classes.
 She has been socialised since we got her and often helps out in class!
 We've been to Crufts to do a display and Discover Dogs twice to help out on the BTR stand.
 She's even featured in a book (Dogs in Jumpers) and has her own knitting pattern!

 Each dog is an individual but I can honestly say she is probably the best dog I've ever owned as she is very chilled and relaxed.
 And I'm delighted that she finally passed her Bronze Award in July 2017.

 Rupert is the baby of the family and has already passed his puppy foundation certificate.
 He's nearly a year old and has started his show career well with two firsts (including a best puppy and best of breed) and some seconds and thirds.
 He and Edie are playmates and best friends and even though she can find him a little annoying, she loves him very much.
 Rupert will be joining the Bronze course in 2018.